-Before the recap though, I wanted to share a concept key to the tour: a food texture known as “Q.” Taiwanese doughs strive for a texture that is chewy, dense, and firm yet resistant enough to bounce – think a marshmallow or a good-quality gummi worm -- and it's known as "Q." Michael had us experience "Q" texture firsthand with a chewy hot dog-filled croissant from JJ Bakery.
+Before going on I wanted to share a concept key to the tour: a food texture known as “Q.” Taiwanese doughs strive for a texture that is chewy, dense, and firm yet resistant enough to bounce – think a marshmallow or a good-quality gummi worm -- and it's known as "Q." Michael had us experience "Q" texture firsthand with a chewy hot dog-filled croissant from JJ Bakery.
 It’s an idea that translates into any sort of dough from breads to noodles and, of course, dumplings, and, since the tour was about dumplings, we got plenty of chances to taste “Q.”

 As our food was prepared, Michael briefed us on a few tea customs, encouraging us to pour for our tablemates, to never let their cups get empty, and to tap our index and middle finger twice as a shorthand for "thank you" when someone poured for us.
 As soon as he finished, a wave of food arrived and it didn't stop.